nirvik/iWant/README.md

 ## How to run

-1. Open `~/.iwant/.iwant.conf` and update your shared/download folder.
+1. Run `iwanto share <path>` and `iwanto change download path to <path>`.
+Alternate way is to open up `~/.iwant/.iwant.conf` and update the shared and download value.
 2. Run the `iwanto` service.

 ## __Running server__
+In windows, admin access is required to run the server
 ```sh
 iwanto start
 ```